Advertiser Disclosure

 Delta won’t be entering an open market.
 Philippine Airlines already operates an LAX–MNL service, giving the carrier a head start on the specific routing Delta is targeting.
 Elsewhere in California, both Philippine Airlines and United Airlines currently offer nonstop service from San Francisco (SFO) to Manila.

 The addition of Delta on the LAX–MNL route is good news for travelers, particularly those looking for a U.S. network carrier option with a full business-class product.
-Delta will likely compete on premium positioning, which could be a meaningful advantage for travelers who want lie-flat seating and the ability to earn and redeem SkyMiles on a nonstop flight to Manila.
+Delta will likely compete on premium positioning, which could be a big advantage for travelers who want lie-flat seating and the ability to earn and redeem SkyMiles on a nonstop flight to Manila.

 For points and miles travelers, the route opens up worthwhile redemption angles.
 Virgin Atlantic Flying Club and Air France-KLM Flying Blue are both Chase and Amex transfer partners that allow you to book seats on Delta flights, and either program can offer solid value on long-haul, premium-cabin awards.
 It’s worth monitoring these programs in addition to Delta’s SkyMiles offerings once the route goes on sale, weighing which offers the best redemption value.